vallas01/Cardar/README.md

 # Cardar
-Group project - an app that lists cars for sale
+Group project - an app that displays cars and their owners